mshell/crown-clothing/README.md

-## Lesson-25
+## Lesson-26-complete

-We have removed the redux-logger middleware from our production build!
+In this repository, all our components have been converted to styled-components!

 # How to fork and clone